bailey27/syncplaylists/README.md

 syncplaylists.exe e:\ EDM Rap Rock Pop
 ```

-Note: the names of playlists are case sensitive.
+Note: the names of playlists are case-sensitive.

 BUGS
 ----